Spain's kids prepare for taste of freedom after six-week lockdown

-MADRID (Reuters) - Spain released guidelines on Saturday allowing children to go outside after six weeks living under one of Europe’s strictest lockdowns, as figures showed a daily coronavirus death toll of 378, up slightly on Friday’s 367, the lowest in the past month.
+MADRID (Reuters) - Spain released guidelines on Saturday allowing children to go outside after six weeks living under one of Europe’s strictest lockdowns, as figures confirmed a daily coronavirus death toll running well below the peak seen early this month.

+Spain’s Health Ministry said 378 more people had died after being diagnosed with Coronavirus, up slightly on Friday’s 367, the lowest in the past month, but well down on the high of 950 seen on April 2.

-The total of fatalities rose to 22,902 and Spain’s Health Ministry said the overall number of coronavirus cases rose to 223,759 from 219,764 the day before.
+The total of fatalities in one of the countries most badly affected by the virus rose to 22,902 and the overall number of cases rose to 223,759 from 219,764 the day before.

-Yet Spain sees enough evidence of the virus being under control to start easing its lockdown.
+Spain sees enough evidence of the virus being under control to start easing its lockdown.
 Children were trying out their masks in anticipation of their first taste of fresh air since Prime Minister Pedro Sanchez declared a state of emergency on March 14.

 The government said under 14s will from Sunday be allowed up to one hour of supervised outdoor activity per day between 9am and 9pm, staying within one kilometre of their home.